JOIN/RENEW

 Be Awed by the History and Sheer Scale of These Mechanical Giants

-the last built at the Pine Bluff yard.
-Along with the 1909 Baldwin-built 336, both are listed on the National Register of Historic Places, and they are housed at the Arkansas Railroad Museum.
-The collection includes several rare diesel locomotives, a complete steam wrecker train, cabooses, a snow plow and other examples from the railroad era of yesteryear.
+The museum’s collection includes rare diesel locomotives, a complete steam wrecker train, cabooses, a snow plow and other examples from the railroad era of yesteryear.